Shaka sign: Telecommunications

-With the thumb held near the ear and the little finger pointed at the mouth, the gesture is commonly understood to mean "call me", as it resembles the handset of a traditional landline telephone.
+With the thumb held near the ear and the little finger pointed at the mouth, the gesture is commonly understood to mimic the handset of a traditional landline telephone, and depending on context can be understood to stand for "call me", "I'll call you", or "let's talk on the phone".

 The Unicode 9.0 emoji 🤙 "Call me hand" can be interpreted as the shaka sign.

-In 2021 it was being reported that the gesture was declining among younger Americans, who favored placing a hand flat against their face, in a manner resembling a smart phone.

-Smoking

-In Australia and Russia raising the thumb to the mouth while pointing the little finger to the air is seen as an invitation for one to smoke marijuana, the posture resembling the use of a pipe.
-Similarly in New Zealand, this gesture symbolises smoking a "P" (methamphetamine) pipe, as well as variations of the shaka sign being the recognised gang salute for the Mongrel Mob.

-Notable incidents
+New Zealand

+In New Zealand, the shaka sign is a gang salute for the Mongrel Mob, but is not commonly used for this purpose.
+It can also serve as a greeting, meaning "Chur", which is a friendly gesture between friends, similar to in Hawaii where it is used in the same context.

+Austrian Leiwand

+A similar gesture was common among criminals in Vienna in 1935, accompanying the word of approval or appreciation "Leiwand".

+Usage examples

 Since 2015, fans of Brigham Young University (which has a satellite campus in Hawai'i and is also known colloquially as "the Y") have started using the gesture, in deference to newly hired Kalani Sitake, BYU's Polynesian head football coach, and because of its similarity with the letter Y in the American manual alphabet in American Sign Language.
 It is also used as a nod of respect to Hamana Kalili, a native Hawaiian Latter-day Saint who, according to locals, is the founder of the popular sign.

-Texas A&M - Corpus Christi in Corpus Christi, Texas uses the shaka as a gesture for students and faculty there.
-"Shakas up!" is often spoken when giving the Shaka hand sign.
+In 2024, Filipino P-pop girl group BINI became associated with the gesture when group member Sheena used it with the distinctive phrase, "Eyyy ka muna, eyyy".